-ECL will continue to seek further opportunities to utilise technology and engineering improvements to enhance the efficiency, productivity and customer experience across its business.
+ECL will continue to seek further opportunities to utilise technology and engineering improvements to enhance the efficiency and productivity of the EcoSort and to provide a better customer experience at the EcoDrops.
 It will also consider the opportunity to incorporate emerging technologies that expand recycling solutions and improve output quality.